-In early 2020, her autobiographical micro-collection, In My Father’s Village & Other Freedom Stories, will be available as an e-book through Pollitecon Publications (Australia).
-This collection was supported by the 2018 HARDCOPY Manuscript Development Program, and made possible by a Skopje University/Macquarie University scholarship to study in the Republic of North Macedonia; a Copyright Agency IGNITE grant; and residencies at the Can Serrat International Arts Centre (Spain) and House Conspiracy (Brisbane).
+This year her autobiographical micro-collection, In My Father’s Village & Other Freedom Stories, is available as a free-access e-book through Pollitecon Publications (Australia).
+It's both a love letter and grief letter to the Republic of North Macedonia.
+The collection was supported by the 2018 HARDCOPY Manuscript Development Program, and made possible by a Skopje University/Macquarie University scholarship to study in Macedonia; a Copyright Agency IGNITE grant; and residencies at the Can Serrat International Arts Centre (Spain) and House Conspiracy (Brisbane).

 She is also a graduate of the 2019 Summer Literary Seminar (Georgia), Naropa's University Summer Writing Program (USA) and has also undertaken a residency at Arteles Arts Centre (Finland).
 She has been awarded career development funding by Arts Queensland and the Queensland Writers' Centre, and most recently a Neilma Sidney Literary Travel Fund grant to develop new work.

 Alongside her writing practice, Tamara works in Adult Education.
 She is also a long-time yoga enthusiast, cat lover, and a bit of a witch on the edge of the forest.
-Next year, she will be commencing postgraduate studies in religion, with a particular focus on alternative spiritualities and practices of embodiment.
+In mid-2020, she will be commencing postgraduate studies in religion, with a particular focus on alternative spiritualities and practices of embodiment.